 Whichever approach we adopt, we should be prepared to invest a serious effort into the analysis of simulator discrepancy.
-For example, climate simulators can take years to model and program, the data used to calibrate the models is costly and time-consuming to obtain, and each evaluation of the simulator may cost many thousands of pounds, and take months.
+For example, climate simulators can take years to model and program, the data used to calibrate the models is costly and time consuming to obtain, and each evaluation of the simulator may cost many thousands of pounds, and take months.
 The climate community must therefore consider whether all this activity and expense is an end in itself, or whether the ultimate intention of all this effort is to make statements about the future behaviour of actual climate systems.
 Certainly, climate experts convey the impression that their models are informative for actual climate outcomes.
-However, if the intention is to make a realistic assessment as to how uncertain we should be about future climate behaviour, then this requires an effort of similar magnitude to each other aspect of the analysis, both to recognise and model all of the sources of uncertainty separating our simulators from the system, and also to quantify the magnitude of each such uncertainty.
+However, if the intention is to make a realistic assessment as to how uncertain we should be about future climate behaviour, then this requires an effort of similar magnitude to each other aspect of the analysis, both to recognise and model all of the sources of uncertainty dividing our simulators from the system and also to quantify the magnitude of each such uncertainty.
 The reifying principle offers a more complete general description of the relevant uncertainties than any other formulation of which we are aware.
 However, in any particular application, the principle may oversimplify certain aspects of the discrepancy modelling, and we look forward to approaches that go beyond our formulation without sacrificing essential tractability.

-Refied modelling raises interesting methodological questions.
-In particular, it is possible-at least partially-to validate our uncertainty assessment for any given simulator.
+Adoption of our suggested approach raises interesting methodological questions for the resulting analysis.
+In particular, it is possible-at least partially to validate our uncertainty assessment for any given computer simulator, although for high dimensional simulators for which each evaluation is very costly, much of the quality of our uncertainty assessment will depend on the quality of the underlying scientific judgements.
 However, there is no prospect of even a partial validation of the uncertainty assessment for the additional simulators that we introduce to link our actual simulator with the system.
 In this sense, the additional simulators should be viewed as useful mental constructs which help us to relate our actual simulator evaluations to the physical system.
 The role of these constructs is to build meaningful joint beliefs between the system properties, the system performance and the simulator evaluations.
 Therefore, the relevant validation is to assess whether this joint specification is supported by our observation of the historical behaviour of the system.
-Different formulations for the implementation of the reified analysis result in different joint probabilistic specifications over the observables, and these may be compared by a variety of standard Bayesian approaches; see Goldstein (1991) for a particular method for comparing alternative belief specifications which is appropriate for competing mean, variance and covariance specifications.
+Different formulations for the implementation of the reified analysis result in different joint probabilistic specifications over the observables, and these may be compared by a variety of standard Bayesian approaches to see which, if any, versions of our formulation are supported by the historical data; see Goldstein (1991) for a particular method for comparing alternative belief specifications which is appropriate when we focus mainly on competing mean, variance and covariance specifications.